AzimuthHeavyIndustry/BTT-SFS-Adjustable-Tension-Mod/README.md

 # Required Parts
 **Printed Parts**

-Main Housing - Fully replaces the existing SFS housing Spring Cup - A cup you may put a spring into
+Housing - Fully replaces the existing SFS housing

+Spring Cup - A cup you may put a spring into

-Lid - Replacement lid for the new housing.
+Lid - Replacement lid for the new housing

 **Hardware**